NonstickAtom972/Grammer2/docs/readme.md

 ## Drawing
 See the [Drawing](drawing.md) documentation and the [Drawing Commands](#drawing-commands).

+## Fonts
+You can use DrDnar's [Monochrome Font Editor](https://github.com/drdnar/MFE/releases) to generate fonts!
+It supports many kinds of font formats, including Grammer fonts.

 # Command List

 Here are a bunch of commands that do not fit in the drawing or math category.
 This is a whole